UK and Ireland get government backing for joint World Cup 2030 bid | Goal.com

 UK and Ireland get government backing for joint World Cup 2030 bid

-The UK and Ireland have moved closer toward the decision to file a joint-bid to host the 2030 World Cup, with the UK government pledging its support for the project.
+The UK and Ireland have moved closer toward filing a joint-bid to host the 2030 World Cup, with the UK government pledging £2.8 million in support of the project.

-FIFA's bidding process doesn't officially start until 2022, but already a number of other regions have expressed interest, including Spain and Portugal joining forces and Argentina, Chile, Paraguay and Uruguay coming together for a possible bid.
+FIFA's bidding process doesn't officially start until 2022, but already a number of other regions have expressed interest, including Spain and Portugal joining forces and Argentina, Chile, Paraguay and Uruguay coming together for a proposal.

 In a statement, the football associations within the UK and Ireland said they were "delighted" to receive initial backing, though they acknowledged no final decision had been made on whether a bid would ultimately be submitted.